JedWalton/awesome_ray_tracing/README.md

               +----------------------------------+'

-The suns rays bounce around the 3D cartesian plane and eventually hit our viewport!
+Rays bounce in 3D cartesian plane and hit viewport.

-This shows the light from the sun 'Ray Traced' around our lovely 3D cartesian plane to hit the viewport!

                          .+----------------------------------+
                        .' |                                .'|